ct-cmrpi/ct-driver/README.md

 ```

 ## GPU, drivers, and screen setup
-a custom DSI panel that starts in 800x1280 mode
+custom DSI panel that starts in 800x1280 mode
 rotated display to landscape (1280x800) with

 ```